Dacian warfare: Infantry and cavalry

 The Dacian tribes established a highly militarized society and, during the periods when the tribes were united under one king (82 -44 BC, 86-106 AD), posed a major threat to the Roman provinces of Lower Danube.
 Julius Caesar made preparations for war with King Burebista to prevent an invasion of Macedonia, however both rulers died in the same year.
-Dacia lost control over territories beyond the Danube and Tisza and collapsed into hostile fractions, now being able to master only 40,000 men from the previous 200,000.
-Dacia, however remained a formidable foe: in the winter of 10 BC, a raid across the Danube was repulsed by Marcus Vinicius.
+Dacia lost control over territories beyond the Danube and Tisza and collapsed into hostile factions, now being able to master only 40,000 men from the previous 200,000.
+Dacia, however, remained a formidable foe: in the winter of 10 BC, a raid across the Danube was repulsed by Marcus Vinicius.
 After some decades, the invasions restarted.
-A major one was just checked in 69 by Licinius Mucianus while on his way to battle Aulus Vitellius.
-In another one in 85 the Romans have almost lost Moesia, and its governor Oppius Sabinus was killed.
+A major one was monitored in 69 by Licinius Mucianus while on his way to battle Aulus Vitellius.
+In another one in 85 the Romans almost lost Moesia, and its governor Oppius Sabinus was killed.
 The following year a Dacian force annihilated the army of Cornelius Fuscus under the new leader Decebalus after the victory of Tettius Julianus at Tapae.
 As the war dragged on, Domitian was distracted by the Suebians and Iazyges, and had to make a humiliating peace.
 Later Trajan had attacked Decebalus two times, first making peace before reaching the capital, then taking it and conquering around a third of Dacia.
-According to Criton of Heraclea, the 500,000 POWs were taken.
+According to Criton of Heraclea, 500,000 POWs were taken.
 The Free Dacians, allying with Scythian and Germanic tribes never stopped raiding the new Roman province.

 After the sound of the carnyx war trumpet, the Dacians went to battle with the draco.
-The most important weapon of their arsenal was the falx.
+The most important weapon of their arsenal was the falx as depicted on Trajan's Column.
 This dreaded weapon, similar to a large sickle, came in two variants: a shorter, one-handed falx called a sica, and a longer two-handed version, which was a polearm.
 It consisted of a three-feet long wooden shaft with a long curved iron blade of nearly-equal length attached to the end.
 The blade was sharpened only on the inside, and was reputed to be devastatingly effective.
 However, it left its user vulnerable because, using a two-handed weapon, the warrior could not also make use of a shield.
 Alternatively, it might be used as a hook, pulling away shields and cutting at vulnerable limbs.

 Using the falx, the Dacian warriors were able to counter the power of the compact, massed Roman formations.
 During the time of the Roman conquest of Dacia (101 - 102, 105 - 106), legionaries had reinforcing iron straps applied to their helmets.
 The Romans also introduced the use of leg and arm protectors (greaves and manica) as further protection against the falxes.
 This was one of the rare times in history where Roman armor was modified.